Eastron/SoftUni/README.md

-# First Steps In Coding
+# All homeworks from Software University